-In addition to the General Admissions Requirements, the following is are additional admissions requirement for students enrolling in a hybrid program.
+In addition to the General Admissions Requirements, the following are additional admissions requirements for applicants enrolling in a hybrid program.

 - 1. The applicant must sign a Student Information and Acknowledgement Form. - 2.
-The applicant must pass the school's Online Competency Assessment (OCA) with a 70% or higher.
-Applicants who do not achieve a passing score are eligible to retake the assessment upon completion of related training provided by the school.
-In the event that the applicant fails to achieve a passing score on the second administration of the school's Online Competency Assessment, the applicant is eligible to take the assessment a third and final time.
-Applicants who do not achieve a passing score on the third and final administration are not permitted to enroll in the hybrid program.
+The applicant must pass the school's Online Competency Assessment with a minimum score of 70%.
+Applicants who do not achieve a minimum passing score are eligible to retake the assessment upon completion of related training provided by the school.
+In the event that the applicant fails to achieve the required score on the second administration of the school's Online Competency Assessment, the applicant may be eligible to take the assessment a third and final time.
+Applicants who do not achieve the required score on the third and final administration are not permitted to enroll in the hybrid program.